IBM-Swift/Kitura-Markdown/Sources/Ccmark/README.md

 cmake ..
 ```
 * open src
-* copy any .h or .pc files into Kitura-Markdown/sources/Ccmark
+* copy any .h files into Kitura-Markdown/sources/Ccmark

 * open cmark.h and replace angled brackets for cmark_export.h and cmark_version.h with double quotes ("")